 Noncompete agreements "increase an employer's incentive to make productive investments" - such as "training its workers" - "because employers may be more likely to make such investments if they know workers are not going to depart for or establish a competing firm."
-SIFMA, Comment on Proposed Non-Compete Clause Rule 5-6 (Apr.
-19, 2023), bit.ly/4akss6Q (SIFMA Comment) (internal quotation marks omitted).
+SIFMA Comment 5-6 (internal quotation marks omitted).
 As the FTC acknowledges, multiple studies have shown that noncompete agreements "increase employee human capital investment."
 89 Fed.
 Reg. at 38,423.
 That is common sense: Companies are more likely to invest in employee training when they can ensure that their competitors cannot free-ride off those investments.
 See id.

 More employee training is better for competition.
-Training and other similar investments in employee development improve employee productivity, which allows their employers to compete more effectively in the marketplace.
+Training and other similar investments in employee development improve employee productivity, which allows their employers to compete more effectively in the market-place.
 It also is good for the employees who receive that increased investment, because they develop skills that they can put to use after they leave their employers (so long as they do not directly compete with the employers right away) or use to bargain for higher wages with their employers.

 The FTC asserts that there are viable alternatives to noncompete agreements to protect employee training and development.
 See 89 Fed.
 Reg. at 38,426.
 Yet the FTC proposes only two supposed alternatives - "fixed duration contracts" and "competing on the merits."
 Id.
 Neither is an adequate substitute for noncompete agreements.
 The FTC contends that employers could use fixed-duration contracts to retain employees for the length of time needed for the employers to recoup their investments in training and development.
 Id. at 38,426.
 But at-will employment is the norm in 49 states, First Tower Loan, LLC v.
 Broussard, No. 15-cv-385, 2015 WL 13942412, at 2 n.6 (S.D.
 Miss.
-July 7, 2015); it simply is unrealistic to propose that companies "forgo[] at-will employment" and enter into fixed-duration contracts every time they provide employees with training, 89 Fed.
+July 7, 2015); it simply is unrealistic to propose that companies "forgo at-will employment" and enter into fixed-duration contracts every time they provide employees with training, 89 Fed.
 Reg. at 38,403.
 Further, fixed-duration contracts are much riskier for employers, because employers cannot easily terminate the contracts during the employment period.
-See AIC, Comment on Proposed Non-Compete Clause Rule 22 (Apr.
-19, 2023), bit.ly/3UX0J7M (AIC Comment).
+See AIC Comment 22.
 If forced to choose between not providing training or providing training and bearing the risks of a fixed-duration contract, many employers would choose the former.

 The FTC also contends that employers could "compete on the merits" to protect their investments in their employees - meaning offer high wages to retain their newly trained employees.
 89 Fed.
 Reg. at 38,426.
 But that would just add to the costs of training employees.
 And the employer providing the training would be at a disadvantage in seeking to retain an employee, because a competitor could offer higher wages without also bearing the costs of the training in the first place.
 See AIC Comment 22.
 In other words, it always would cost less for the competitor that did not provide the training.
 The inescapable conclusion is that banning noncompete agreements would reduce employers' incentives to invest in their employees.